stripe-samples/card-payment-charges-api/client/android-java/README.md

 After running the sample server:

 1. Open this folder in your IDE.
+2. Fill in the publishable key in CheckoutActivity.java
-2. Build and run the app using the Android emulator.
+3. Build and run the app using the Android emulator.